as679/improved-telegram/README.md

 ## Solution Overview

-Extensible deployment framework from the infrastructure layer covered by Terraform up to the configuration management handled by Ansible.
+Extensible deployment framework starting from the infrastructure layer covered by Terraform up to the configuration management handled by Ansible.

-The current repo deploys n-number of target K8S pods with VMware NSX Advanced Load Balancer (Avi Networks) as Ingress controller on AWS.
+The current repo deploys n-number of target K8S pods with VMware NSX Advanced Load Balancer (Avi Networks) as Ingress Controller on AWS.

 ## Authors